Jared-Waldroff/StudentEngagement/README.md

 # Student Engagement

-Student Engagement is a tool that leverages computer vision and deep learning to analyze student engagement in a classroom setting.
+SDEM (Student Engagement Detection Model) is a tool that leverages computer vision and deep learning to analyze student engagement in a classroom setting.
 By detecting and analyzing students' facial expressions, this tool generates reports on engagement levels throughout a class session, providing valuable insights for educators.

+Created alongside professors Dr. Adballah Mohamed & Dr. Mohamed Shehata from the University of British Columbia Okanagan

 ## Getting Started